AdobeDocs/experience-manager-cloud-service.ja-JP/help/journey-migration/content-transfer-tool/using-content-transfer-tool/validating-content-transfers.md

 INGESTION: Number of nodes ingested: 0
 ----------------------------------------------------------
 Validation failed.
 However, the following nodes may already be present in the target environment.
-Please refer to our Migration Validation FAQ (https://www.adobe.com/go/aem_cloud_ctt_validation_en) or open a ticket with Customer Care.
+See our Migration Validation FAQ (https://www.adobe.com/go/aem_cloud_ctt_validation_en) or open a ticket with Customer Care.
 There are 4635 entries present in the extraction digest that are missing from the ingestion digest.
 /content/dam/bruce
 /content/dam/bruce-assets